rhaberkorn/openrussian-cli/README.md

     sudo apt-get install lua5.2 lua-sql-sqlite3 man-db bash-completion

 Furthermore, you will need the [luautf8 library](https://github.com/starwing/luautf8).
-Using luarocks, it may be installed as follows:
+Using [LuaRocks](https://luarocks.org/), it may be installed as follows:

     sudo luarocks-5.2 install luautf8